UTAH DEPARTMENT OF WORKFORCE SERVICES

 Utah law requires that you will not be paid for the first eligible week claimed.
 This week is referred to as the waiting week.
 You must file for this week and meet all eligibility requirements in order to establish the claim and receive waiting week credit.

 If you meet all the eligibility requirements and file your claim each week, you should receive your first payment about three weeks after you apply for benefits.
 Payments are not made on the same day each week.
-If you have not received payment or a disqualification letter after you have filed for four weeks, call the Claims Center.
+If you have not received payment or a disqualification letter after you have filed for four weeks, sign into your "My Unemployment" account at jobs.utah.gov and select our Live Chat feature or call the CARE Team.

 Funds will not be available in your checking, savings or U.S. Bank Reliacard account for at least two business days after Workforce Services releases the benefits.(See Weekly Claim Filing Instructions.)